instructure/canvas-lms/doc/live_events.md

 docker-compose run --rm web script/tail_kinesis http://kinesis:4567 live-events
 ```

+#### Stubbing Kinesis

+Instead of viewing events in the kinesis stream, you can also add this env variable
+to your docker compose configuration: `STUB_LIVE_EVENTS_KINESIS`, with any value.
+This will redirect live events from the kinesis stream to stdout.
+You still have
+to configure the live events plugin for this to work.

 #### Connecting to local Publisher Lambda

 The `live-events-publish repo should be checked out and running locally.